munsanco/settle-ease/README.md

 As SettleEase is uniquely tailored to be a project that is built up each week, this section highlights the key accomplishments for the week:

-This week our core deliverables focused on implementing the use of a streams and lambdas, while also saving and retrieving objects.
-A key feature that is introduced this week allows the user to enter in another fuel card number after the initial output is received.
-Furthermore, a new feature is also introduced that allows the user to exit the program at any time after a fuel card number is provided.
-The output received this week provides a breakdown total by state for the specified fuel card number.
+This week our core deliverables focused on implementing the use of concurrency.
+A key feature that is also introduced this week is the ability to return the overall rank for a specified fuel card number based upon its total spend.
+We demonstrate the use of concurrency by refactoring the way that the csv file is processed, switching over to a concurrent method as opposed to processing each row one at a time.
+Additionally, we are also using concurrency in the actual retrieval of the fuel card ranking to provide a more optimized search that is a better use of resources, especially when large datasets are introduced.

 ## <a id="features"></a>Features